VictoriaOyedotun/Chess2/README.md

  -Check for Checkmate
  -Castling (Rook and King switch)
  -Saving and Loading a game

- What can be improved
- -Porting to Android and IOS devices
- -The offsets for matrix -> world coordinates should be constants to adhere to coding standards
- -Duplicated code for combining

  Additional Notes
   -If the camera is not the correct aspect ratio for a phone, switch to the game view in Unity.
 Switch the aspect ratio to 9:16 (left corner by "Display 1").